jwilsson/AnySlider/README.md

-# jQuery AnySlider 1.4.1
+# jQuery AnySlider 1.4.2
 AnySlider is a jQuery plugin which allows you to create a slider for any kind of HTML content.

 http://jonathanwilsson.com/projects/jquery-anyslider/

 ## Features
-* Choose which slide to start at.
+* Choose the starting slide.
 * Continuous autoplay.
 * Custom easings.
+* Fade or slide transition.
 * Highly customizable appearance and lots of options.
 * i18n possibilities.
 * Initially hide/show controls or on hover.
 * Keyboard navigation.
+* Multiple sliders on one page supported.
 * Navigation bullets.
 * No CSS or HTML-structure enforced, you're 100% in charge.
 * Slide anything you want.
 HTML, images, YouTube clips, you name it!
 * Slide using any element!
 Mix &lt;div&gt;s, &lt;span&gt;s and &lt;section&gt;s (or any other element).
 AnySlider doesn't care.
-* Small, ~1.2kB minified and gzipped.
+* Small, 1.3 kB minified and gzipped.
-* Support for multiple sliders on one page.
-* Support for swipe gestures.
 * Supported in all major browsers.
+* Touch support.

 ## Options
+* animation (Default slide") string Transition, "fade" or "slide".
 * bullets (Default true) boolean Whether or not to display navigation bullets.
 * easing (Default "swing") string Name of a custom easing.
 For example via the jQuery Easing plugin.
 * interval (Default 5000) integer Number of milliseconds to pause on each slide.
 Setting this option to 0 will disable autoplay.